marielgh/marielgh.github.io/notebooks.md

 * [Pandas](pandas.html#bottom)

    Pandas is the most widely used package in Python to manage datasets.
-This notebooks shows some of its basic functionality (managing time series data, different plotting methods, etc.) with various examples.
+This notebook shows various examples on how to manage datasets in pandas (including time series data) and using different plotting methods.

 * [Cleaning Data in Python](cleaning_data.html#bottom)